Part 9: How To Answer Comprehension Questions

 • Step 4: Read for relevant information and techniques

-• Step 5: Answer the questions – Mulitple choice, or
+• Step 5: Answer the multiple-choice questions

-• Step 5: Answer the questions – written responses
+• Step 6: Answer the written-response questions:

 • Identify and restate the keywords in the question